-Strike has also signed an agreement with the other major AF shareholder, the D&C Group, giving Strike negotiating exclusivity for 90 days ("Exclusivity Period").
-Under this agreement the parties agree to negotiate in good faith the potential acquisition by Strike of D&C's share in AF on pro-rata terms to the IAC acquisition.
-If D&C and Strike do not agree on the sale of D&C's AF shares within the Exclusivity Period, D&C has the option, exercisable within a further 10 days, to buy half of the AF shares which Strike acquired from IAC (i.e. 6% of AF).
-Therefore the potential outcomes of the negotiations include:
+Strike also signed an agreement with the other major AF shareholder, the D&C Group, giving Strike negotiating exclusivity for 90 days (Exclusivity Period).
+Under this agreement the parties agreed to negotiate in good faith the potential acquisition by Strike of D&C's share in AF on pro-rata terms to the IAC acquisition.
+This agreement provided that if D&C and Strike did not agree on the sale of D&C's AF shares within the Exclusivity Period, D&C had the option, exercisable within a further 10 days, to buy half of the AF shares which Strike acquired from IAC (i.e. 6% of AF) plus half the AF-IAC debt.
+Negotiations for Strike to acquire D&C's AF shares were unsuccessful and D&C exercised the option, however, the option shares have not yet been transferred.
+Once that transfer is complete, Strike and D&C will each own 50% of AF.
+D&C will pay Strike US\$1.9 million for exercising the option.